Last Updated on May 3, 2022 by Luke Feldbrugge

 Fire.
 The word is both powerful and scary, and many of us spend lots of time worrying about the danger of a house fire.
 Fortunately, we can relax and sleep each night with the knowledge that our local fire department stands ready to protect us in case of a catastrophe.
 Let’s take a moment to salute the firefighters in our community during International Firefighters Day (IFFD) on May 4, 2022.

-The idea for International Firefighters’ Day began after a bushfire in Australia took the lives of five firefighters.
-A volunteer firefighter started a chain of emails suggesting a special day to honor firefighters, and the correspondence soon spread throughout the world.
+The idea for International Firefighters Day began after a bushfire in Australia took the lives of five firefighters.
+A volunteer firefighter started a chain of emails suggesting a special day to honor firefighters who died in the line of duty, and the correspondence soon spread throughout the world.

-The first International Firefighters’ Day occurred on May 4, 1999.
-The fourth day of May was chosen because it is the feast day for St. Florian, the patron saint of all firefighters.
-Since its beginning in 1999, International Firefighters’ Day has grown in recognition throughout the world, and many communities participate in special events by wearing the signature red and blue ribbons signifying the emergency service.
+The first International Firefighters Day occurred on May 4, 1999.
+The fourth day of May was chosen because it is the feast day for Saint Florian, the patron saint of firefighters everywhere.
+Since it began in 1999, International Firefighters Day has grown in recognition worldwide, and many communities participate in special events by wearing the signature red and blue ribbons signifying the emergency service.